docwire/docwire/README.md

 ## License
 Product is double licensed:

-- Can be used in open source projects using the GNU General Public License version 2
+- It can be used in open source projects under the terms of the GNU General Public License, version 2
-- Can be used in commercial projects using commercial license
+- It can be used in commercial projects under the terms of commercial license agreement

+Please contact SILVERCODERS (http://silvercoders.com) for a commercial license for DocWire SDK.

 ## Authors
 - [Silvercoders Ltd](https://silvercoders.com)